-Pratyay Nath is Assistant Professor of History, Ashoka University, and Associate Dean, AshokaX.
+Pratyay Nath is Assistant Professor of History, Ashoka University.
 His research lies at the crossroads of environmental history, military history, and imperial history, with a focus on early modern South Asia.
-He is the author of Climate of Conquest: War, Environment, and Empire in Mughal North India (Oxford University Press, 2019); and with Kaustubh Mani Sengupta, the co-editor of ইতিহাসের বিতর্ক, বিতর্কের ইতিহাসঃ অতীতের ভারত ও আজকের গবেষণা (Kolkata: Ananda Publishers, 2022).
-His latest publications include ‘Looking beyond the Military Revolution: Variations in Early Modern Warfare and the Mughal Case’, Journal of Military History 86, no. 1 (2022): 9-31, and ‘What is Military Labour?
-War, Logistics, and the Mughals in Early Modern South Asia’, War in History 28, no. 4 (2021): 736-754.
+He is the author of Climate of Conquest: War, Environment, and Empire in Mughal North India (Oxford University Press, 2019); with Meena Bhargava, the co-editor of The Early Modern in South Asia: Querying Modernity, Periodization, and History (Cambridge University Press, 2022). and with Kaustubh Mani Sengupta, the co-editor of ইতিহাসের বিতর্ক, বিতর্কের ইতিহাসঃ অতীতের ভারত ও আজকের গবেষণা (Kolkata: Ananda Publishers, 2022).
+His latest publications include ‘Pilgrimage, Performance, and Peripatetic Kingship: Akbar’s Journeys to Ajmer and the Making of the Mughal Empire’, Journal of the Royal Asiatic Society, (2022): 1-26 and ‘Looking beyond the Military Revolution: Variations in Early Modern Warfare and the Mughal Case’, Journal of Military History 86, no. 1 (2022): 9-31.
 He is one of the editors of The Medieval History Journal.
 He writes in English and Bengali.

-At Ashoka University, Nath’s courses focus on the history of empires and warfare in South Asian history, and global histories of environment, warfare, and empire.
+At Ashoka University, Nath’s courses focus on the history of empires and warfare in South Asia, and global histories of environment, warfare, and empire.
 Before joining Ashoka University in 2016, he taught medieval and early modern history at Miranda House, University of Delhi.
 He earned his MPhil and PhD in History from Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
 Before this, he completed his MA in History from University of Calcutta, and BA in History from Presidency College, Calcutta.
 He is the recipient of DAAD-funded ‘Short-Term Guest Professorship’ (2022) and DAAD-funded ‘A New Passage to India III’ fellowship (2013-14), both to Georg-August Universität, Göttingen, Germany.